numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/windowing/session.md

 ## Example

-To create a sliding window of length 1 minute which slides every 10 seconds, we can use the following snippet.
+To create a session window of timeout 1 minute, we can use the following snippet.

 ```yaml
 vertices: